JuanCrg90/Clean-Code-Notes/README.md

 #### T7: Patterns of Failure Are Revealing

-Test cases ordered well will reveal patterns of faiure.
+Test cases ordered well will reveal patterns of failure.

 #### T8: Test Coverage Patterns Can Be Revealing